Helliconia: Prelude: Yuli

 The prelude takes place about a century before the end of the Great Winter.
 While on a hunting expedition, a youth named Yuli and his father are ambushed by phagors.
-His father is taken as a slave, and Yuli is forced to head south in search of food and shelter.
+His father is taken as a slave, and Yuli kills a phagor and flees south in search of food and shelter.
 He makes his way to Pannoval, a city built within a vast cavern system.
 Pannoval is ruled despotically by an alliance of the priesthood and militia, who keep the citizens oppressed in the name of the god Akha.
 Yuli is converted to the religion of Akha and is initiated into the priesthood, which involves years of work and study as an acolyte.

 As a newly ordained priest, he is sent to work with imprisoned criminals, who are used as slaves to excavate new living areas for the city until they are either executed or worked to death.
 His main task is to conduct interrogations and extract confessions from the prisoners.
 Yuli comes to realise just how corrupt the ruling class of Pannoval is, loses his faith, and becomes determined to return to the outside world.
 He seizes his chance when the prisoners' excavation work causes a cave-in.
 In the confusion, he escapes along with two prisoners and the former girlfriend of one of them.
 After a long and terrifying journey through underground passages, they finally emerge some distance to the south.

 Yuli and his companions find a small, primitive settlement near a frozen lake, and soon come to rule it thanks to their superior knowledge and bold authority.
 Soon afterwards they extend their rule to a neighbouring tribe.
 Yuli spends the rest of his life as a revered priest-ruler in this area, which he names Oldorando.